 Requirements for impairment are set forth in IFRS9 and are based on an expected credit loss model.
-Impairment testing (individual and collective) applies to three forward looking and weighted scenarios, where assets tested for impairment are divided into three groups depending on the stage of credit deterioration.
+Individual and collective provisioning apply three forward looking and weighted scenarios, where assets tested for impairment are divided into three groups depending on the stage of credit deterioration.

-Stage 1 includes assets where there has been no significant increase in credit risk, stage 2 includes assets where there has been a significant increase in credit risk, and stage 3 includes defaulted assets.
+Stage 1 includes assets with no significant increase in credit risk, stage 2 includes assets with a significant increase in credit risk, and stage 3 includes defaulted assets (credit impaired).
 All assets are assessed individually for staging.
-Significant assets in stage 3 are assessed for impairment individually.
-Assets in stage 1, stage 2 and insignificant assets in stage 3 are assessed for impairment collectively.
+Significant assets in stage 3 are assessed for provisions individually.
+Assets in stage 1, stage 2 and insignificant assets in stage 3 are assessed for provisions collectively.